Main Street Historic District (Flushing, Michigan)

-The Main Street Historic District, located in Flushing Michigan, includes buildings on Main St from Maple to 628 (East) Main St and the Flushing Depot at 431 W Main St. Properties in this district are listed on the National Register of Historic Places.
+The Main Street Historic District, located in Flushing Michigan, includes buildings on Main St from Maple to 628 (East) Main St. Properties in this district are listed on the National Register of Historic Places.
 82 structures located on 22.4 acres of land create the district with commercial buildings reflecting ornate Italianate and early twentieth-century styles constructed between 1850 and 1918 and residences exhibiting a wide variety of Greek Revival, Italianate, Queen Anne, Colonial Revival, and Bungaloid styles and their vernacular derivatives built from 1850 to 1932..
 Properties we added as part of the Main Street Historic Commercial District and the Genesee County MRA (Multiple Resource Area).

 Notable Buildings

 Henry H. Chatters & Charles N. Talbot Building

 100 E Main St. Built 1889.
 Three story Italianate brick building.

 In partnership with Charles Talbot, Henry Chatters opened a general mercantile business on the corner of Main and Maple.
 The building was built in 1889.
 The cost of the building was $8000.
 The first floor was used for their business.
 The second floor functioned as a dining room and dance hall.
 The 3rd floor was built as a headquarters for a Masonic lodge.
 The building was sold to the Masonic lodge in 1911.
 From 1920 to 1959 Bueches Bros., now Bueches Food World, used the first floor as a grocery store.